The 280E regulation forces cannabis operators to pay their employees in cash – here’s how to do so safely.

 However you want to manage the day’s workflow and employee-related expenses, you need to follow the same tax rules as every other company.
 Otherwise, you could be opening yourself to lawsuits, penalties, and other fines.

-If you would like help with creating employee handbooks or creating a 280e tax strategy then hit the “Get Started” button below.
+If you would like help with creating employee handbooks or creating a 280e tax strategy then reach out to our team experts.